core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * In the Common Context of the Group OSCORE Security Context, the parameter Pairwise Key Agreement Algorithm is not set (see {{Section 2.1.10 of I-D.ietf-core-oscore-groupcomm}}).

-* Consistently, when building the two OSCORE 'external_aad' to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the element 'alg_pairwise_key_agreement' within the 'algorithms' arrays is set to the CBOR simple value `null` (0xf6).
+* Consistently, when building the two OSCORE external_aad structures to process messages protected with Group OSCORE in this OSCORE group, (see {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}}), the element 'alg_pairwise_key_agreement' within the 'algorithms' arrays is set to the CBOR simple value `null` (0xf6).

 If a deterministic request is used as a phantom observation request for a group observation, the server does not assist clients that are interested in taking part in the group observation but do not support deterministic requests.
 This is consistent with the fact that the setup in question already relies on a lot of agreed pre-configuration.